Plum Buttes Massacre, Kansas

 Fort Zarah, Kansas

 As Huning heard his mother-in-law’s screams as the Indians ravaged her, he continued to fire upon them until his rifle jammed.
 As he watched helplessly, the warriors plundered his goods, packed them onto the backs of his mules, and began to set the large items on fire.
 His mother-in-law’s cries of terror were finally silenced with a pistol shot.
-Huning then saddled a mule and quickly began to make his way to Fort Zarah, some 15 miles away.
+Huning then saddled a mule and quickly went to Fort Zarah, some 15 miles away.

-Upon his arrival, there were no soldiers in camp, but two civilian scouts, Captain Charles Christy and a man named Roma set out with an ambulance to Plum Buttes.
-When they arrived, they found the scalped and mutilated body of one of the teamsters under a wagon and stuffed inside a featherbed, the mutilated bodies of Huning’s mother-in-law and brother-in-law, and the prairie littered with burned wagons and goods.
+Upon his arrival, no soldiers were in camp, but two civilian scouts, Captain Charles Christy and a man named Roma, set out with an ambulance to Plum Buttes.
+When they arrived, they found the scalped and mutilated body of one of the teamsters under a wagon.
+They stuffed inside a featherbed, the mutilated bodies of Huning’s mother-in-law and brother-in-law, and the prairie littered with burned wagons and goods.

 Also See: